utelecon/utelecon.github.io/en/change2021s/index.md

 lang: en
 ---

-<div class="important-box">UTokyo Account login service will begin on March 15 for Zoom and March 13 for Webex.
+<div class="box--important">UTokyo Account login service will begin on March 15 for Zoom and March 13 for Webex.
 Previous login methods will no longer be available.</div>

 To facilitate online teaching and simplify technical operation, it is attempted to unify existing  login methods for UTokyo ICT systems into UTokyo Account (10-digit number) along with other necessary changes.
 This webpage provides information about the system changes.
 Updates are available anytime.
 Please check it out whenever necessary.